vikdov/ToDoApplication-TaskManager-WPF/README.md

-Task Manager Application
+## Task Manager Application Overview

-A project designed to fulfill the requirements of the "Programming in .NET Technology" course at the University of Economics in Wrocław, this simple WPF application serves as a task manager.
+This is a project designed to fulfill the requirements of the "Programming in .NET Technology" course at the University of Economics in Wrocław, this simple WPF application serves as a task manager.
 It features a user-friendly interface comprising buttons, combo boxes, and a DataGrid.
 The app was created using C# for the back-end, XAML for the front-end, and SQL to send queries to the Access database.

 ### Key Features: